gethomepage/homepage/README.md

 ## Getting Started

-For configuration options, examples and more, [please check out the Wiki](https://github.com/benphelps/homepage/wiki).
+For configuration options, examples and more, [please check out the homepage site](http://gethomepage.dev).

 ### With Docker